MASQ-Project/Node/README.md

 ### Running from the Command Line

 These instructions assume you have the MASQ Node executable but not the MASQ GUI.
 (If you do, consult the GUI documentation about starting the Node.)
+You'll want to run the MASQ programs from wherever you expanded the `/generated/bin` path from the `.zip` file you downloaded.

 There are a number of ways to run the Node, but the way you'll probably want to use is to make sure the MASQ Daemon is started first.
 If the Daemon is not running in the background already, open a terminal window and start it by typing